yash2006kr/yashwanthkr/README.md

 This is where I showcase my journey as a student, budding coder, and astronomy lover 🌌.

 🔗 **Live Website**: [yash2006kr.github.io/yashwanthkr.github.io](https://yash2006kr.github.io/yashwanthkr.github.io/)
+NOTE : "This website is completely built using AI"
 ---

 ## ✨ Features